re-mat/remat-data/README.md

 [![GitHub Discussion][github-discussions-badge]][github-discussions-link]

-This package provides a simple interface to download datasets used in the ReMat project.
+This package provides a simple interface to download and upload datasets used in the ReMat project.

 ## Installation